rj202/End-to-End-Machine-Learning-Project-with-ML-Flow/README.md

     You prefer a flexible format but are willing to deal with indentation as a strict rule.

+## the yaml files should not be empty

+## Config file:
+A config file is usually meant to hold dynamic settings (like user settings, environment-specific configurations, or settings that change between deployments).
+This allows for easy adjustments without touching the code.
+## Constant file:
+This is more focused on values that are static and code-related, such as file paths, hardcoded configuration values, or other system-level constants.

 ## UTILS.PY
 A utils.py file generally contains functions that are used throughout your project, such as data processing, file manipulation, validations, and more.

-## the yaml files should not be empty

 ## Workflows